 Houston, Texas 77057

-Houston, Texas

 Re: Letter of Understanding

+East Sour Lake Project Area

+Hardin County, Texas

 Gentlemen:

-Enron North America Corp. (hereinafter "ENA", which term shall include any designee) understands that Hanson Production Company and its working interest partners (“Hanson”) have farmed-in certain oil, gas and mineral properties, oil and gas reserves, leasehold and acreage interests attributable to properties and related interests owned by the Adobe Energy, Inc. Bankruptcy Estate (“Adobe Estate”) in the East Sour Lake Field located in Hardin County, Texas as (the “Properties”), more fully described in the attached Term Sheet.
-ENA and Hanson are sometimes collectively referred to as “Parties” and individually referred to as “Party” herein.
+Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the proposed participation by Enron North America Corp. or its designee ("ENA") in certain recompletion operations and drilling and completion operations and the acquisition by ENA from Hanson Production Company (“Hanson”) of interests in (i) certain oil, gas and mineral properties located in the East Sour Lake Field, Hardin County, Texas (the “Properties”), acquired or to be acquired by Hanson from the Adobe Energy, Inc. Bankruptcy Estate (the “Adobe Estate”), and (ii) contractual rights of Hanson to earn and acquire additional interests in the Properties (collectively, the “Transactions”) in accordance with the terms and conditions set forth in this letter.
+The Properties are more fully described in Exhibit A. ENA and Hanson are sometimes herein collectively referred to as “Parties” and individually referred to as “Party”.

-In connection therewith, Hanson (“Seller”) and ENA will endeavor to reach definitive agreements which contemplate Hanson assigning certain working interests in the Properties to ENA (“Buyer”) in exchange for Buyer (a) participating in certain operations in Well No. 2 (as described below) and (b) agreeing to participate in the drilling and completion of a Well No. 3 (as described below), otherwise to be structured in accordance with the initial terms and conditions set forth in this letter (“Transaction”).
-As a condition to Closing, ENA has requested Hanson dedicate its existing oil and gas production attributable to the Properties to ENA as further described herein.
-The dedication of all of the oil and gas production attributable to Properties is conditioned upon the closing the Transaction.

 Term Sheet.
+The Transactions shall be made in accordance with this letter and the Term Sheet attached hereto as Attachment “A,” which is by this reference incorporated into and made a part of this letter.

+To the extent there is any conflict between the Term Sheet and thisLetter of Understanding, the Letter of Understanding shall control.

-The Transaction shall be made in accordance with this letter and the Term Sheet (“Attachment A”), which is attached hereto and made a part of thisLetter of Understanding2.
-Definitive Agreements.
-The Parties shall endeavor to incorporate the terms and conditions expressed in this letterLetter of UnderstandingU in mutually acceptable definitive agreementsts (the “Definitive Agreements”) no later than August 20, 2000 (the “Closing Date”).
+2. Definitive Agreements.
+The Parties shall endeavor to incorporate the terms and conditions expressed in this letterLOIU in mutually acceptable definitive agreementsts (the “Definitive Agreements”) no later than August 20, 2000 (the “Closing Date”).
 In the event the Buyer and the Seller Parties are unable to execute the Definitive Agreements by the Closing Date, this letter letterLOIU shall be deemed to have terminated, and neither Party the Buyer nor the Seller shall have any further obligation to the other, except as provided in paragraphss 3 and 4, which obligations shall survive the termination of this letter letterLOIU.

 3. Confidentiality.
-The existence of this letter and its contents are intended to be confidential and are not to be discussed with or disclosed to any third party, except (i) with the express prior written consent of the other party to this letter, (ii) as may be required or appropriate in response to any summons, subpoena or discovery order or to comply with any applicable law, order, regulation or ruling, or (iii) as the Buyer and the Seller, or their designees, reasonably deem appropriate in order to conduct due diligence or title or other investigations relating to the proposed Transaction.
+The existence of this letter and its contents are intended to be confidential and are not to be discussed with or disclosed to any third party, except (i) with the express prior written consent of the other Party to this letter, (ii) as may be required or appropriate in response to any summons, subpoena or discovery order or to comply with any applicable law, order, regulation or ruling, or (iii) as the Parties, or their designees, reasonably deem appropriate in order to conduct due diligence or title or other investigations relating to the proposed Transactions.

-This paragraph 4 is intended to be in addition to the provision outlined in paragraph 3.

-Move to term sheet.
+Expenses.
+Each Party shall be responsible for paying all of its own legal fees, professional fees and other transaction costs incurred in the evaluation and negotiation of the proposed Transactions and the Definitive Agreements, whether or not the Transactions close.